 - disclosure is reasonably necessary for a law enforcement related activity.

 (j) Cross-border disclosure of personal information

 Ecoult may send personal information to overseas entities that provide cloud storage services.
-Countries where the recipients are likely to be located are United States of America, Republic of Singapore.
+The country where the recipients are likely to be located is the United States of America.

 We may only transfer personal information to a foreign recipient (including when an overseas entity accesses the information in Australia) if:

 - the recipient is subject to law, or a binding scheme, that has the effect of protecting the information in a way that, overall, is at least substantially similar to the APP’s; and

 - there are mechanisms that the individual can access to take action to enforce that protection of the law or binding scheme; or

 - the disclosure is required or authorised by or under an Australian law or a court/tribunal order; or

 - the transfer is necessary for the performance of a contract with the individual (from which the information was collected); or